danieltamming/danieltamming.github.io/index.md

 ## 5. Statistics
 ### 5.1.
 Inference On The Boston Housing Dataset Using Linear Regression
 #### Findings
-1. We can say with 95% confident that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house effects between a 5.44 and 13.20 percent increase in the median house value.
+1. One can say with 95% confidence that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house effects between a 5.44% and 13.20% increase in the median house value.
-2. We can say with 95% confident that for a fixed average number of rooms per house, an increase of 1 percent in the percentage of the population that is lower status effects between a 0.47 and 0.56 percentage decrease in the median house value.
+2. One can say with 95% confidence that for a fixed average number of rooms per house, an increase of 1 percent in the percentage of the population that is lower status effects between a 0.47% and 0.56% decrease in the median house value.
-3. Even given the effects due to the percentage of the population that is lower status, the average number of rooms has a statistically significant effect on the log of the median house value.
+3. Given the effects due to the percentage of the population that is lower status, the average number of rooms has a statistically significant effect on the log of the median house value.
-4. Even given the effects due to the average number of rooms, the logarithm of the percentage of the population that is lower status has a statistically significant effect on the log of the median house value.
+4. Given the effects due to the average number of rooms, the logarithm of the percentage of the population that is lower status has a statistically significant effect on the log of the median house value.

 #### Data
 The Boston Housing dataset contains medians, means, and proportions of various attributes of 506 different segments of the city of Boston.
-We use the median house value as the target variable.
+The median house value is used as the target variable.
 #### Approach
-After validating linear regression's assumptions we construct confidence intervals and test hypotheses regarding the predictive variables' relationships with the target.
+Linear regression's assumptions are validated, allowing the enumerated confidence intervals to be created and hypothesis tests to be conducted.
 #### Relevant Links
  - [GitHub repository](https://github.com/danitamm/boston-housing-linear-regression)